Coordinator: Tracy Poelzer

 The District Technology Coordinator can help you find ways to engage and motivate your students in their learning activities by using a variety of tools – many of them free!
 Technology provides us with powerful ways to help us inquire, brainstorm, communicate, collaborate, learn, represent, and assess when used in effectively designed lessons and units in K-12 schools.

 Here are just a few ways that the District Technology Coordinator can offer support:

-Topics can include, but are not limited to, SMARTboards and Notebook software, Interactive videoconferencing and Skype projects, Web 2.0 tools, Moodle, Blogging, Voicethreads, video recording/editing, iPads, Elluminate, Google Docs/Tools, Wikis, and more!!!
+Topics can include, but are not limited to, SMARTboards and Notebook software, Interactive videoconferencing and collaboration projects, Google Apps, Web 2.0 tools, Cloud Computing, Moodle, Blogging, video recording/editing, iPads, and other mobile/tablet devices, and more!!!